InternetNZ's 2024 constitution review

 Early 2025 |

-Final constitution written based on drafting instructions Constitution reviewed by Council Constitution ratified at a Special General Meeting (SGM) |
+Final constitution written based on drafting guidelines Constitution reviewed by Council Constitution ratified at a Special General Meeting (SGM) |

 Co-design process